BirdVox/bv_context_adaptation/progress.md

 7. Get validation accuracy and test accuracy of snowball for one trial.

-8. Train snowball convnet, 9 trials.
-Parallelize across trials (9) and folds (10).
+8. Train snowball convnet with log compression, one fold, one trial.

+9. Train snowball convnet with additional features, one fold, one trial.

 E. Cross-validated spherical k-means model